edwinbradford/FF255/README.md

 # ffshell
-ffshell is a collection of bash scripts that re-encode media to a different format using FFmpeg.
-They will check to see if FFmpeg is installed and warn you if it isn't.
-The scripts have been tested on macOS and Windows and should work on Unix.
-Windows users need to install bash to run the scripts, the easiest way to run bash on Windows is to install Git for Windows which includes Git Bash.
+ffshell is a collection of bash shell scripts that re-encode media with FFmpeg.
+They have been tested on macOS and Windows and should work on Unix.
+Windows users need to install bash to run the scripts.

 The scripts are: